Vaulted by Connections, RCBC Graduate Emmanuel Lewechi Earns Co-Valedictorian

 Admittedly apathetic about where to go and what to do for college, he decided the first step in the right direction was to get an associate degree at RCBC, majoring in communications.

-Lewechi’s apathy stemmed from depression and jadedness, thoughts of not being good enough, and impostor syndrome, which had been rampant since high school.
-It was in his very first class at college that he felt a spark again from the two friends he made there.
-Meeting them was the first time he encountered someone approaching him, sparking a conversation, seeking a connection.
+Lewechi’s apathy stemmed from depression and jadedness, preconceived notions of inferiority, and impostor syndrome, which had been rampant since high school.
+It was in his very first college class that two of his friends helped him reignite his spark.
+Meeting them was the first time he encountered someone who would approach him, starting a conversation and seeking a connection.

 “It was shocking that somebody would literally just say, ‘Hi, what’s up?
 You want to make a study group?’”
 Lewechi said.

-Thus, his plot was born.
+Thus, his story was born.
 “That was the connection that made it worth it for me to be here,” he said.
-Now graduating with a 4.0 GPA and speaking at the Humanities, Business, and Social Sciences ceremony at spring commencement as co-valedictorian, it was the connections he made that got him far.
+He is now graduating with a 4.0 GPA and speaking at the Humanities, Business, and Social Sciences ceremony at spring commencement as co-valedictorian—but it was the connections he made that helped him go the distance.

-The people he’s met and bonded with in these experiences have reminded him that finding family at school and work is possible, boosted his confidence, and helped him succeed, such as Brothers Achieving Excellence (BRAVE) Program Coordinator Marcus White and his BRAVE brothers, who help male students of color succeed in college, and Welcome Center Manager Mimi Oliviera and his Peer Mentor colleagues, who help students traverse college life.
+The people he met and bonded with in these experiences have reminded him that finding family at school and work is possible.
+Many of them boosted his confidence and helped him succeed, such as the Brothers Achieving Excellence (BRAVE) Program Coordinator Marcus White and his BRAVE brothers—who help male students of color succeed in college—Welcome Center Manager Mimi Oliviera, and his Peer Mentor colleagues, who help students traverse college life.

-They encouraged him to speak up, “Mimi bought me something at the Wellness Fair because I just mentioned, ‘Hey, I kind of want that…’” he said.
+They often encouraged him to speak up.
+“Mimi bought me something at the Wellness Fair because I just mentioned, ‘Hey, I kind of want that…’” he said.

-They encouraged him to try out.
+They also encouraged him to try out new things.
 “Marcus is the one who helped me do all of the outside experiences.”

 Last summer, he spent time on Princeton University’s campus as a Transfer Scholar Initiative participant, taking classes and earning college credits at the Ivy League school.
 Right now, he is one of 467 semi-finalists awaiting a response from the Jack Kent Cooke Foundation on a scholarship, where he would earn money as one of the most educationally exceptional students in the nation.
 He’ll decide where to transfer from there.